cits5501/cits5501.github.io/assets/workshops/workshop05-solutions.md

 ## 0. Notation

-When writing logic expressions, we will normally use mathematical notation for "and", "or", and "not":
+When writing logic expressions, we will often use mathematical notation for "and", "or", and "not":

 - $\wedge$ -- "and"
 - $\vee$ -- "or"
 - $\neg$ -- "not"

+This notation is independent of any language; it could be turned into Java, or C, or Python -- each of which uses different logical operators -- depending on what language our system and our tests are implemented in.

 If writing actual Java code, however, we use the normal Java logical operators: